 El Rinconcillo is the oldest bar is Seville, dating back to 1670.
 The tapas bar is typical Sevillano: colored Arabic tiles, wine barrels, and a chandelier of jamón ibérico.
 Step up to the bar and order their famous espinacas con garbanzos (stewed spinach with garbanzos and spices), bacalao con tomate (codfish with tomato), carillada (wine-braised pork cheeks), or pavía del bacalo (beer-battered codfish) and watch the bartenders scribble your order directly onto the mahogany bar.

 Calle Gravina, 70, 41001 Sevilla, Spain

 Esteban opened his vermouth and tapas bar in honor of his grandfather, who passed the recipes down to him.
 The place is full of relics that tell Esteban’s fantastical family story, which pair perfectly with every single beverage and bite he has to offer.
-Tell Esteban what you like, and he’ll choose the vermouth for you, or ask for a glass of one his exclusive wines.
+Tell Esteban what you like, and he’ll choose the vermouth for you, or ask for a glass of one of his exclusive wines.
 The trifásco de ahumados (smoked fish trifecta) is a must, along with his mysterious sardinas incorruptas (incorruptible sardines marinated in tomato).
-Any of local cheeses and cured meats are thoughtfully sourced and also worth digging into.
+Any of the local cheeses and cured meats are thoughtfully sourced and also worth digging into.